Launch assetStrategy and GTM narrative

 ### Foundation

-- Use when: the buyer wants access to the real platform rather than a point solution
+- Use when: the buyer wants access to the real connected platform rather than a point solution

 ### Growth